Elliot Rodger: Santa Barbara

 By February 2012, Rodger withdrew from all of his classes at SBCC due to his frustration with his social interactions, particularly with women.
 He began to contemplate what he called a "Day of Retribution", a planned attack on women and couples.
-With these plans in mind, on March 11, 2012, Rodger boarded a first-class airplane and took a private limousine to attend a private Katy Perry concert, tickets for which his family were given by friends.
+With these plans in mind, on March 11, 2012, Rodger traveled to attend a private Katy Perry concert, tickets for which his family were given by friends.
 The next day, Rodger went to the red-carpet premiere of The Hunger Games with his father and stepmother, where he met Jack Ross, the 16-year-old son of the film's director Gary Ross.